Care for the Patient with a Halo Vest

 Instructions for getting in and out of a car (2):

-• Back into seat bending slightly forward at the waist.
+• Back into the seat, bending slightly forward at the waist.

-• Pivot hips and move legs into car until facing forward.
+• Pivot hips and move legs into the car until facing forward.

 Instructions for exiting a car (2):

-• Turn and place your feet on the ground outside of the car door.
+• Turn and place your feet on the ground outside the car door.

-• Slightly bend forward at waist and move into a standing position.
+• Slightly bend forward at the waist and move into a standing position.

 Bathing